T.I.

-Harris has served two terms in county jail, twice for probation violations and a federal prison bid for a U.S. federal weapons charge.
-While serving 11 months in prison, he released his seventh studio album No Mercy (2010).
-Harris branched out into entrepreneurship with his label, Grand Hustle Records, which he co-founded in 2003 with longtime business partner Jason Geter.
-Prominent industry acts have been signed to T.I. through the label, including Travis Scott, B.o.B, and Iggy Azalea.
-Harris has also had a successful acting career, starring in the films ATL, Takers, Get Hard, Identity Thief, and in the Marvel Cinematic Universe films Ant-Man and its sequel.
-He is also a published author of two novels, Power & Beauty (2011) and Trouble & Triumph (2012), both of which were released to moderate success.
-Harris has also starred in the American reality television series T.I.'s Road to Redemption, T.I. & Tiny: The Family Hustle, and The Grand Hustle.
-In 2009, Billboard ranked him as the 27th best artist of the 2000s decade.
+Harris, a three Grammy Award winner, has been described as a leading figure in hip hop and Southern hip hop during the 2000s.
+He has received 19 nominations for the award, as well as 12 Billboard Music Awards, three BET Awards, and two American Music Awards.
+Prominent industry artists have signed to T.I. through his Grand Hustle Records label since its formation, including Travis Scott, B.o.B, and Iggy Azalea.
+In his acting career, Harris has starred in the films ATL, Takers, Get Hard, Identity Thief, and in the Marvel Cinematic Universe films Ant-Man and its sequel, as well as the reality television series T.I.'s Road to Redemption, T.I. & Tiny: The Family Hustle, and The Grand Hustle.
+As an author, he has published two novels: Power & Beauty (2011) and Trouble & Triumph (2012).
+By the end of the decade, Billboard ranked him the 27th best artist of the 2000s.